PAMELA GLINTENKAMP

 Producer / Director / Writer / Editor

-In-gallery video, providing background history and context for mineral mining processes in Nevada, and the history of the exhibition itself.
+This in-gallery video provides background history and context for mineral mining processes in Nevada, and the history of the exhibition itself.
 The film incorporates archival photographs, prints and present-day footage of period buildings and machines that survive and illustrate the history of mining in Nevada.
-The soundtrack includes readings from period writings from the men who worked in the mines in the 19th century.
-The film has run on a continual basis at the Nevada State Museum for the past five years, and has been viewed by tens of thousands of visitors.
+The soundtrack includes readings from period writings from the men who worked in the mines in the 19th century, and Mark Twain.
+The film runs on a continual basis at the Nevada State Museum.